mloumeau/Data-Structure-Tutorial/2-sets.md

 print(myList[1])
 ```

 In a set, there is no such thing as order.
-If we were to do the same thing but with a set, we could get thrown an error.
+If we were to do the same thing but with a set, we could be thrown an error.

 ```python
 mySet = {0, 1, 2}